Frequently Asked Questions

 Why does Wild Basin have a reservation and fee system?

-To reduce human impacts on the preserve, Travis County Commissioners approved a new day-use fee system.
-Registration and day-use fees will be required on weekends and holidays only, when preserve visitation is at its highest peak.
+To protect the preserve and prevent overuse, Travis County approved a new day-use fee system.
+Registration and day-use fees are required on weekends and holidays only, when preserve visitation is at its peak.
 During the 50 years of free and unlimited public access to Wild Basin trails, natural areas have become visibly distressed.
 Human impacts such as cut-through trails, plant damage, and increased trash and traffic overwhelm the natural creek basin.
-Managing the number of visitors and collecting a small fee supports our staff in their work to conserve and restore the preserve.
+Managing the number of visitors and collecting a small fee supports preserve operational costs and helps Wild Basin staff in their work to conserve and restore the preserve.

 When do I need a reservation to hike?